 So let me get this straight.

-So because you took proactive measures while other homes were lost near you, your home remained intact and you stayed with your home, even risking your life.
+So because you took proactive measures, while other homes were lost near you, your home remained intact and you stayed with your home, even risking your life.

-I mean, I I have a video of of some guy, I don't know if he put it up on social media.
+I don't know if he put it up on social media.

-And he's out there with like a fire hose trying to fight back this fire, which I think is admirable, but yeah, I'm not so sure that any house is worth it.
+And he's out there with like a fire hose trying to fight back this fire, which I think is admirable, but I'm not so sure that any house is worth it.

-Um I would agree.
+I would agree.

-Uh uh was really built not to burn.
+It was really built not to burn.

-Uh there's metal doors, metal window frames.
+There's metal doors, metal window frames.

 The only thing I had was wooden garage doors.

-But um it's all about preparation.
+But it's all about preparation.

-I live as a on top of a hill.
+I live on top of a hill.

-Um I have my own water system, so I've got fire hoses.
+I have my own water system.

 I'm so scared.

-I got no mech, you know, I used to race cars.
+I used to race cars.

-You said you sound like me.
+You sound like me.

-I mean, I I had generators galore, I had four thousand gallons of propane.
+I had 4,000 gallons of propane.

-Uh obviously I'm a firearms enthusiast.
+Obviously, I'm a firearms enthusiast.

 I had emergency food and water and supplies and medical supplies.